fau-masters-collected-works-cgarbin/llm-github-issues/README.md

 ...many lines removed for brevity...
 ```

-To get from the JSON object to the compact text format we do the following:
+To get from the JSON object to the compact text format, we do the following:

 - Remove all fields we don't need for the summary.
 For example, `repository_url`, `node_id`, and many others.
 - Change from JSON to plain text format.
 For example, `{"title": "Copilot Chat: [Copilot Chat App] Azure ...` becomes `Title: Copilot Chat: [Copilot Chat App] Azure ...`.